ThiliniErandi/ThiliniErandi/README.md

 ### About me...<img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50" />

 - 🔭 I’m currently working on my mini project
-- 🌱 I’m currently learning Flutter Framework
+- 🌱 I’m currently learning ReactJS
 - 🤝 I like to work with a team.
 - 😄 I'm eager to learn new things.
 - ⚡ Fun fact: Love to Reading Books